rvhuang/Scheduler/README.md

 ### Redis Wrapper

-This project also defines a set of [Redis list](https://redis.io/topics/data-types) wrapper.
-This can avoid large local memory use when a number of items are not consumed yet.
+This project defines a set of [Redis list](https://redis.io/topics/data-types) wrapper.

 ![Overview Redis](https://raw.githubusercontent.com/rvhuang/Scheduler/master/doc/images/scheduler-overview-redis.png)

-Storing items in Redis can also make multiple application instances sharing single collection possible.
-Following figure shows a pair of application instances in a cluster sharing a Redis list as queue/stack.
+Storing items in Redis can avoid large local memory use when a number of items are not consumed yet.
+Multiple application instances sharing single collection is also possible.
+Following example shows a pair of application instances in a cluster sharing a Redis list as queue/stack.

 ![Overview Observable Redis](https://raw.githubusercontent.com/rvhuang/Scheduler/master/doc/images/scheduler-overview-observable.png)